decepticlown/clownfiles/README.md

 ## Installation
   1. Install `i3` or `sway`
   2. set themes, icons and cursor with lxappearance
+  3. background color for terminal is #1E272E
-  3. put the config folder content inside your `.config` folder
+  4. put the config folder content inside your `.config` folder
-  4. and that's it.
+  5. and that's it.
 Reboot already!

 ### Bugs
 #### Screenshot shutter sound not playing for first activation